codegik/pocs/springboot-3x-jdbc-soft-delete/README.md

 - Explicitly overrides CRUD methods to include the filter

 **Use case:** When you want control at the application level without database-specific features like views.

+### 4. Record Migration Approach

+**Implementation**: `Person.java` + `PersonRepository.java` + `PersonInactive.java` + `PersonInactiveRepository.java`

+This approach physically moves deleted records to a separate "inactive" table rather than using a flag.

+**How it works:**
+- Maintains two separate tables: `person` (active records) and `person_inactive` (deleted records)
+- Custom delete operations in the repository move records from the active to inactive table
+- Uses transactions to ensure data integrity during the move operation
+- Provides a separate repository for accessing inactive records when needed

+**Use case:** When you need:
+- Clear separation between active and inactive data
+- Better performance for active data queries (no filtering needed)
+- Ability to manage active and inactive records differently (e.g., different backup schedules)
+- Clean data recovery mechanism by moving records back to the active table

 ## Trade-offs